Council, Committees and workshops

 Membership of other committees

-• Community Grants Committee: Mayor Guppy, Councillor Carey (Chair) and Councillor Newell
+Community Grants Committee: Councillor Carey (Chair), Mayor Guppy and Councillor Newell

-• District Licensing Committee: Mayor (Chair) and Deputy Mayor Swales (Deputy Chair) and Councillors Bentley, Carey, Holderness and Wheeler
+District Licensing Committee: Mayor Guppy (Chair), Deputy Mayor Swales (Deputy Chair) and Councillors Bentley, Carey, Holderness and Wheeler

 Commissioners and Composition of Hearings Committees and Panels